Roarster/AdventOfCode2021/README.md

 Part 2 - complete.
 Struggled more with this than I should have.
 Turns out I really don't understand diagonals.
 Probably should've written it down on a piece of paper, in retrospect.

+### Day 6

+Part 1 - complete.
+Quite easy, did it in what I thought was a nice object oriented style.
+Also wrote a test first for the sample data.
+First ever go test!

+Part 2 - complete.
+Turns out creating an object per fish didn't scale!
+Then tried to pre-calculate the total per starting age of fish and my computer could even do that.
+Switched it all around to calculate the number of fish per day and just shift values in arrays and it turns out it can pretty much be done instantly with zero memory.
+Still preferred the first approach...